artempartos/resm/README.md

 - You also can make deb package and run it as an init.d service.
 Read more in **Resm as a service**

-- Development machine has ubuntu trusty with Erlang/OTP 17.4 and ruby 2.1.5

 ## User guide

 ### Repl
 ```
 resm:allocate(partos).
 resm:list().